Join Our Professional Learning Community

-Registration for the next round of PLCs begins now.
-Sign up no later than Friday, March 10.
+Registration for the FINAL round of PLCs for this school year begins now.
+Sign up no later than Tuesday, April 18.

 Still not sure if a PLC is the right professional development option for you?
 Watch our webinar all about PLCs, featuring some of the teachers whose projects you can view below.

 The following teacher submissions are not meant to represent “perfect projects” but rather represent a CELEBRATION of teacher growth, collaboration, and passion for their profession.
 And, they’re awesome projects!

 |Brian Johnson||Forest Hills Northern||Grand Rapids, MI||Understanding mutual funds is key, and Brian's activity has the students do online research about a fund of their choice.
 As a result of the PLC, his activity went from reporting basic facts to reporting the facts AND analyzing through a set of follow-up questions.||Mutual Fund Research|

 |Laura Falk||Fairbanks High School||Milford Center, OH||Laura used an NGPF activity for inspiration and created this opportunity for students to research prospective colleges using the College Navigator tool.
 As a result of the PLC, her new worksheet layout enables a side-by-side-by-side comparison.||Research Your Own College|